paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

     (iii) include any attendance standards of the institution, if the institution has and enforces such standards.

-**(b)** As a condition of approval under this section, the Secretary or the State approving agency must find the following:
+**(b)** As a condition of approval under this section, the State approving agency, or the Secretary when acting in the role of a State approving agency, must find the following:

-(1) The educational institution keeps adequate records, as prescribed by the Secretary or the State approving agency, to show the progress and grades of the eligible person or veteran and to show that satisfactory standards relating to progress and conduct are enforced.
+(1) The educational institution keeps adequate records, as prescribed by the State approving agency, or the Secretary when acting in the role of a State approving agency, to show the progress and grades of the eligible person or veteran and to show that satisfactory standards relating to progress and conduct are enforced.

 (2) The educational institution maintains a written record of the previous education and training of the eligible person or veteran that clearly indicates that appropriate credit has been given by the educational institution for previous education and training, with the training period shortened proportionately.

-(3) The educational institution and its approved courses meet the criteria of paragraphs (1), (2), and (3) of [section 3676(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3676/c&num=0&edition=prelim).
+(3) The educational institution and its approved courses meet the criteria of paragraphs (1), (2), (3), (14), (15), and (16) of [section 3676(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3676/c&num=0&edition=prelim) (or, with respect to such paragraphs (14) and (15), the requirements under such paragraphs are waived pursuant to subsection (f)(1) of [section 3676 of this title](./chapter-036-administration-of-educational-benefits.md#section-3676)).

 **(c)**